 No. Whether or not the IRS can enforce the forever statute for civil tax fraud depends on various factors.

-3 Main IRS “Forever Statute” Situations to be aware of
+Three Main IRS “Forever Statute” Situations To Be Aware Of

 In the case of a false or fraudulent return with the intent to evade tax, the tax may be assessed, or a proceeding in court for collection of such tax may be begun without assessment, at any time.